 7. Overview

-This API - Common - Part 2: Geospatial Data Standard provides a starting point for the discovery and access of geospatial resources hosted on a Web API.
-While typically hosted on a landing page (see API - Common - Part 1), this is not required.
-The Requirements Classes defined in this standard are designed to be re-usable modules.
+This API - Common - Part 2: Geospatial Data Standard provides a starting point for the discovery and access of geospatial resources available via a Web API.
+While typically accessible on a landing page (see API - Common - Part 1), this is not required.
+The Requirements Classes defined in this Standard are designed to be re-usable modules.
 To be deployed in accordance with the requirements of the API developer.

 7.1.
 Collections

 Spatial data is rarely considered as a single entity.
-Feature Collections, Coverages, Data Sets, they are all aggregations of Spatial or Temporal Things.
+Feature Collections, Coverages, Data Sets - these are all aggregations of Spatial or Temporal Things.
 It stands to reason that an OGC Web API would also expose its holdings as aggregates of spatial/temporal resources.

 The purpose of the API-GeoData Standard is to provide a common connection between the API and the set of Geospatial data collections that are accessible through that API.
-That connection includes metadata which describes the hosted resources, common parameters for selecting subsets of the hosted resources, and URI templates for identifing the above.
+That connection includes metadata which describes the hosted resources, common parameters for selecting subsets of the hosted resources, and URI templates for identifying the above.

 While collection is a common term, its specific meaning is often based on the context in which it is used.
-Since we are addressing geospatial data, we need a definition that reflects the unique characteristics of geospatial data collections.
+Given the focus on addressing geospatial data, a definition that reflects the unique characteristics of geospatial data collections is needed.
 Therefore, for purposes of this standard, a collection is defined as follows:

 Collection: A geospatial resource that may be available as one or more sub-resource distributions that conform to one or more OGC API standards.